Trung28899/NodeJS-Sequelize/README.txt

             +, Code in 16th Commit
             +, See in ./models/order.js and ./models/order-item.js
             +, See in app.js for association establishment

+        - Storing CartItems as OrderItems:
+            +, Code in 17th Commit
+            +, See code in ./controllers/shop.js
+            under postOrder()

 IV.
 Other Notes: